CapsCollective/raylib-cpp-starter/README.md

 3. Enjoy!
 You can now start programming your game in `src/main.cpp`.

+### Notes:

+This project currently only supports the Clang compiler.

 If you wish to change the program entry point, add more libraries, or really anything about your project, all build instructions are specified in the `Makefile` - no smoke and mirrors!